ankitkumar04100/LifeLine-AI/README.md

 # LifeLine AI 🚑
 ## Offline Emergency Response Assistant

-**LifeLine AI** is an offline-first emergency response assistant designed to guide users through life-threatening situations when connectivity is unavailable.
-It combines lightweight on-device AI, a panic-friendly interface, and real-time step-by-step instructions to ensure anyone can respond quickly in critical emergencies.
+**LifeLine AI** is a cutting-edge, offline-first emergency response assistant designed to guide users during critical life-threatening situations when internet connectivity is unavailable.
+Its mission is to empower individuals to take immediate, effective action in emergencies, reduce response time, and ultimately save lives.

+This project leverages a lightweight on-device machine learning model for emergency classification, a panic-friendly user interface for high-stress scenarios, and optional online features that work when connectivity is present, creating a comprehensive solution that blends reliability, speed, and real-world impact.

 ---